jrnold/civil_war_era_findata/doc/source/pages/auctions.rst

 From `Bayley p.
 75 <http://books.google.com/books?id=Ce4JAAAAIAAJ&printsec=frontcover&pg=PA75>`__:

-   Under this act the sum of $7,022,000 was borrowed, at 5 per cent. interest, the certificates selling at from par to 1.45 per cent. preminm.
+   Under this act the sum of $7,022,000 was borrowed, at 5 per cent. interest, the certificates selling at from par to 1.45 per cent. premium.

    It would appear that the failure to realize the whole amount of the loan was caused by the political troubles that culminated in the war of the Rebellion.
-Bids were invited for $10,000,000 on September 8,1860, and the whole amount offered was speedily takeu.
+Bids were invited for $10,000,000 on September 8,1860, and the whole amount offered was speedily taken.
 It soon became evident, however, that war was inevitable, and a commercial crisis ensued, during which a portion of the bidders forfeited their deposits, and the loan was withdrawn from the market after the amount stated above had been realized.